 Kimberly has two decades of experience in economic and community development.
 She previously served as a program officer for the Ralph C. Wilson, Jr. Foundation, supporting the foundation’s work in nonprofit support and innovation, entrepreneurship and economic development.
 Kimberly also served as the director of entrepreneurial initiatives at Southwest Solutions, which included leading a citywide collaboration supporting emerging entrepreneurs called ProsperUs Detroit.
 In this role, she managed staff and program operations while actively engaging in program fundraising, grants management, and extensive data analysis.

-Faison is dedicated to the improvement of both systems-level and place-level infrastructures that impact low-income communities and communities of color.
-She participated in the New Detroit Multicultural Leadership Training and was a member of Leadership Detroit, class of XXXVII.
-Faison has a Bachelor of Science in Urban and Regional Planning from Eastern Michigan University.
+Kimberly is dedicated to the improvement of both systems-level and place-level infrastructures that impact low-income communities and communities of color.
+She serves as Secretary on the City of Inkster Planning Commission, is a board member of ProsperUS Detroit, and is a member of several trade associations.

 Kimberly has a bachelor’s degree in urban and regional planning from Eastern Michigan University.